kirillstrelkov/csv2qif/README.md

 # CSV2QIF

-Application which converts CSV format to QIF.
+Application which converts CSV format to QIF and categarize transactions based on config file.

 Example usage with [config from tests](tests/public/config.json):